 In addition to fresh and frozen green beans, they tried canned limas, peas, corn and mixed vegetables.
 But in the end, canned, cut green beans won the internal taste-test derby.

-The dish they finally submitted to the AP called for just six ingredients: a can of Campbell’s condensed cream of mushroom soup, a can of French’s french-fried onions, canned green beans (neither made by Campbell’s), plus milk, soy sauce and black pepper.
+The dish they finally submitted to the AP called for just six ingredients: a can of Campbell’s condensed cream of mushroom soup, a can of French’s fried onions, canned green beans (not made by Campbell’s), plus milk, soy sauce and black pepper.

 How Reilly’s creation became a Thanksgiving staple, no one really knows, according to Jane Freiman, director of the Campbell’s test kitchen.
 “She really developed a gem of a recipe,” Freiman says.
 “It’s gotten into the fabric of people’s lives.”